livmrb/livmrb/README.md

 into my second semester. <br> <br>
 My absolute passion is Cloud Computing and eveything <br>
 related to it.
 I'm actively studying to deepen my <br>
-knowledge in the fild, with a strong focus on DevOps<br>
+knowledge in the fild, with a strong focus on <br>
-practices.
+DevOps practices.

 ### Connect with me